inappstory/ios-ias-sdk/Samples/PanelSettings.md

 #### Single Story

 To set special settings for the bottom bar in single story.
-You must specify the `panelSettings` parameter when calling the `showOnboardings(...)` method.
+You must specify the `panelSettings` parameter when calling the `showSingle(...)` method.

 ```swift
 InAppStory.shared.showSingle(with: "<storyID>",